rayzenai/file-manager/COMPRESSION_AND_METADATA.md

 ## Overview

-This package now includes built-in image compression and media metadata tracking capabilities.
+This package now includes built-in image compression and media metadata tracking capabilities using GD Library or Imagick.

 ## Configuration